 Unaccounted for gas is the remaining quantity of gas that is unallocated after taking into account all measured inputs and outputs from the system.

-The cost of shrinkage is recovered through the NTS commodity charge rates for shippers as published on 1 April and 1 October each year: http://www2.nationalgrid.com/UK/Industry-information/System-charges/Gas-transmission/Charging-Statements/
+The cost of shrinkage is recovered through the General Non-Transmission Services charge for shippers as published on 1 April and 1 October each year on the website.